scienceacademy/web/content/assignments/worldcup.md

 ## Getting Started

-1. Log into your CS50 IDE.
+1. Log into your CS50 Codespace.
 2. In the terminal window, run

 ```md